 2. Do a Winter Bird Search

 Looking to go on your first bird watching adventure?
-Use our winter birds word search (download here) to learn about some of our winter resident bird species.
+Use our Winter Birds Word Search (PDF file) to learn about some of our winter resident bird species.
 Then, head outside and see how many species of birds you can find!

 3. Build a Winter Campfire